TravorLZH/travorlzh.github.io/_posts/2023-07-16-integer-partitions.md

 From (3), we see that every root of unity is a singularity of $f$, and because $\mathbb Q$ is dense in $\mathbb R$, we see that $\vert x\vert=1$ is a natural boundary of $f$, which prevents us from continuing $f$ to some function outside the unit disc.
 This indicates that we cannot compute $p(n)$ by shifting the path of integration to the left-half plane like we did when playing with $\zeta(s)$.

 Fortunately, we know the function $f$ very well.
-Our discussion of [pentagonal numbers](/2023/03/19/euler-pentagonal-and-dedekind-eta.html) few months ago tells us that when
+Our discussion of [pentagonal numbers](/2023/03/19/euler-pentagonal-and-dedekind-eta.html) a few months ago tells us that when

 $$
 \phi(x)=(1-x)(1-x^2)(1-x^3)\cdots=\prod_{m\ge1}(1-x^m),